 Later, a number of local gatherings and protests took place.
 In Vilnius, about 5,000 people gathered in the Cathedral Square, holding candles and singing national songs.
 Priests held masses or rang church bells.
 Leaders of the Estonian and Latvian Popular Fronts gathered on the border between their two republics for a symbolic funeral ceremony, in which a giant black cross was set alight.
 The protesters held candles and pre-war national flags decorated with black ribbons in memory of the victims of the Soviet terror.

 The Baltic Way attracted International attention to the struggle of the Baltic States for independence.
 It was broadcasted by major news channels of the world.
 The Baltic problem was no longer a diplomatic or political matter, but also a moral issue.
 Demonstrations of solidarity took place all over the world including other regions of the Soviet Union.

-One day (some time in spring of 1990) I received a phone call from the Polish Embassy.
-It was a phone call from the Polish consul.
-He asked me if I was interested in getting copies of the Ribentrop-Molotov Pact that the Soviet government gave to the Polish Embassy.
+One day (sometime in the spring of 1990) I received a phone call from the Polish Embassy.
+It was a phone call from the Polish Consul.
+He asked me if I was interested in getting copies of the Ribbentrop-Molotov Pact that the Soviet government gave to the Polish Embassy.